|

 a standard for developers to follow when designing screens.
 Long since

-co-opted into Microsoft products, many of the good points of CUA can assist
+co-opted into other vendors' products, many of the good points of CUA can assist

 us today.
 For example, one of the CUA standards requires a developer to